 Setting Meaning Network drive List of all connected network drives.
-The TNC shows the respective status of the network connections in the columns: Mount: Network drive connected / not connected Auto: Network drive is to be connected automatically /manually Type: Type of network connection. cifs and nfs are possible Drive: Designation of the drive on the TNC ID: Internal ID that identifies if a mount point has been used for more than one connection Server: Name of the server Authorization name: Name of the directory on the server that the TNC is to access User: User name with which the user logs on to the network Password: Network drive password protected / not protected Request password?: Request / Do not request password during connection Options: Display additional connection options To manage the network drives, use the screen buttons.
+The TNC shows the respective status of the network connections in the columns: Mount: Network drive connected / not connected Auto: Network drive is to be connected automatically /manually Type: Type of network connection. cifs and nfs are possibleDrive: Designation of the drive on the TNC ID: Internal ID that identifies if a mount point has been used for more than one connection Server: Name of the server Authorization name: Name of the directory on the server that the TNC is to access User: User name with which the user logs on to the network Password: Network drive password protected / not protected Request password?: Request / Do not request password during connection Optional Disclosure dubitions have a straight for the second straight for the Options: Display additional connection options To manage the network drives, use the screen buttons.
 To add network drives, use the Add button: The TNC then starts the connection wizard, which guides you by dialog through the required definitions.
 Status log Display of status information and error messages.
 Press the Clear button to delete the contents of the Status Log window.